BBBase-EHeresy-PPPub/PPPub/docs/scenarios/defence_of_the_north.md

 **SPECIAL RULES**

-*Galadriel* — *The Dark Lord fears the power of Galadriel more than any other; should she fall then all hope will be lost.*
+* **Galadriel**

 If Galadriel is slain, the game immediately ends and the Evil side is victorious, regardless of any other factors.

-*Cover of Darkness* — *As the Goblins of the Misty Mountains cannot move by sunlight, the assault on Lothlórien comes during the dead of night.*
+* **Cover of Darkness**

 The battle takes place at night.
 Due to reduced visibility, models cannot be targeted by shooting, Magical Powers, or special abilities over 12" away.
 However, all shooting attacks gain a bonus of +1 when rolling To Wound, as it is harder to avoid a shot in the dark.
 Models with the Cave Dweller special rule can see as normal.

-*Dark Magics* — *Those that lead the Orcs and Goblins are well-versed in the crude sorceries they have been taught, and have shared their knowledge with their allies.*
+* **Dark Magics**

 Evil models may re-roll any number of D6s when making a Casting roll.

-*Defend the Golden Wood* — *The Elves will hold their own against whatever comes out of the darkness.*
+* **Defend the Golden Wood**

 All Good models automatically pass any Courage tests they are required to make.

 **PARTICIPANTS**

-**Good:**
-Galadriel with mirror of Galadriel; Celeborn with heavy armour, shield, and Elven-made hand-and-a-half sword; Rúmil; Orophin; 24 Galadhrim Warriors: 8 with shield, 8 with spear and shield, 8 with Elf bow; 12 Wood Elf Warriors: 4 with throwing daggers, 4 with Wood Elf spear, 4 with Elf bow; 4 Guard of the Galadhrim Court; 3 Wood Elf Sentinels.
+**Good:** Galadriel with mirror of Galadriel; Celeborn with heavy armour, shield, and Elven-made hand-and-a-half sword; Rúmil; Orophin; 24 Galadhrim Warriors: 8 with shield, 8 with spear and shield, 8 with Elf bow; 12 Wood Elf Warriors: 4 with throwing daggers, 4 with Wood Elf spear, 4 with Elf bow; 4 Guard of the Galadhrim Court; 3 Wood Elf Sentinels.

-**Evil:**
-Muzgúr, Orc Shaman; Drûzhag the Beastcaller; Ashrâk; Orc Shaman; 24 Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers; 24 Moria Goblins: 8 with shield, 8 with spear, 8 with Goblin bow; 4 Venom-back Spiders; 3 Warg Marauders.
+**Evil:** Muzgúr, Orc Shaman; Drûzhag the Beastcaller; Ashrâk; Orc Shaman; 24 Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers; 24 Moria Goblins: 8 with shield, 8 with spear, 8 with Goblin bow; 4 Venom-back Spiders; 3 Warg Marauders.

 ![](../media/scenarios/defence_of_the_north/final_assault_on_lothlorien.jpg)

+---

 ## FALL OF DOL GULDUR